 Arrival in Cape Town

-We begin our adventure in Cape Town, where our local staff will meet and greet you upon arrival at the airport.
-You will be assisted through immigration, baggage, and customs and then transferred privately to your accommodations for the next three nights -- a boutique hotel located in the heart of the city.
+Your adventure begins in Cape Town, where our local staff will greet you upon arrival at the airport.
+You will be assisted through immigration, baggage claim, and customs and then transferred to your accommodations for the next three nights — a luxury boutique hotel located on its own private quay just steps from the Victoria & Alfred Waterfont area.

 Once checked in, relax and unwind from your travels.
-Enjoy a swim in one of the pools or an apertif at the rooftop bar, where you can take in the panoramic views of the city and Table Mountain.
+Enjoy a swim in the pool or explore the bustling waterfront area.

 Cape Town and Table Mountain

-This morning we depart our hotel to explore Cape Town.
+This morning you'll meet your guide and depart the hotel to explore Cape Town.
 We explore the city primarily on foot, while learning about its history, people, and cuisine.

-Along the way we'll encounter Cape Town's contemporary charms, as well.
-From creative new restaurants to artisanal craft shops, the opportunities to complement learning about the history of Cape Town are always evolving.
-We will explore a variety of hidden gems while tasting plenty of delicious cuisine along the way.
+Along the way we'll encounter Cape Town's contemporary charms as well.
+From creative new restaurants to craft shops, the opportunities to complement learning about the history of Cape Town are always evolving.
+We will explore a variety of hidden gems while tasting plenty of delicious local food along the way.

 The Cape Peninsula